darinz/DL/06_RNN/06_attention_mechanisms.md

         return context, attention_weights
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** The context vector is a weighted sum of encoder outputs, where the weights are learned dynamically for each output step.
+> - The context vector is a weighted sum of encoder outputs, where the weights are learned dynamically for each output step.
+> - The mask ensures that padding tokens do not contribute to the context.

 ### Scaled Dot-Product Attention